-When we look at the long-term daily home sales trend in Tallahassee, we see what appears to be the bottom of the market in our rear view mirror!
-Based upon current data, the bottom of the market in terms of unit sales was back on August 17, 2009.
-Hopefully we won't ever return back to that level.
+When we look at the long-term daily home sales trend in Tallahassee, we see what appears to be the bottom of the market in our rearview mirror!
+Based on current data, the bottom of the market in terms of unit sales was back on August 17, 2009.
+Hopefully, we won't ever return back to that level.

 The following real estate graph shows the change in buyer activity each day.
 Each point on the graph represents the daily average number of homes sold in Tallahassee for the past 365 days.
 This is the same information from the first graph, but it is "zoomed in" so that we can spot shorter trends.

 We are seeing homes leave the market faster than new ones are being brought in, though not just through sales.
 Many homes are failing to sell, and then not being relisted.
 The shadow inventory continues to grow.
 The red area represents homes coming on the market (new listings & re-listed homes), the green area represents those homes leaving the market (sold, expired, canceled and withdrawn listings), while the yellow area shows the total change (above the line means that inventory is growing, below the line means that inventory is shrinking).

 Another interesting trend to watch is the comparison of home failures (homes that failed to sell during their listing period in the Tallahassee MLS) versus homes that were listed for sale over the past year.
 This trend gives us a feel for how hard it is right now to sell a home in Tallahassee.
 Right now, the failure rate is 79%.